Boy, 14, arrested on suspicion of murder after teenager dies in Gateshead - NewsBreak

 Boy, 14, arrested on suspicion of murder after teenager dies in Gateshead

-A 14-year-old boy has been arrested on suspicion of murdering another 14-year-old boy who died after being attacked in Gateshead .
+A 14-year-old boy has been arrested on suspicion of murder after a teenager was stabbed to death in Gateshead .

+The victim, who is also 14, was found with serious injuries just before 8pm on Monday in the Aycliffe Crescent area of the Springwell Estate.

-Northumbria Police found the teenage boy with injuries “consistent with having been caused by a bladed article” in the Aycliffe Crescent area of the Springwell Estate at just after 8pm on Monday.
+Northumbria Police found the teenage boy with injuries “consistent with having been caused by a bladed article”.
+The boy, who has not been named, later died in hospital in the early hours of Tuesday morning.

-A murder investigation was launched after he died in hospital in the early hours of Tuesday, and a 14-year-old boy was arrested and held in custody.
+Detectives launched a murder investigation and a 14-year-old boy has now been arrested and is being held in custody.

 A 13-year-old girl has also been arrested on suspicion of assisting an offender and also remains in custody.